herndon/CSCefficiency/CSCEfficiency/scripts/README.md

 `Muon1`, respectively)
 * `era`: The acquisition era name of the dataset, without the "Run" prefix.
-* `version`: The processing version of the dataset.
+* `version`: The processing version of the dataset. accordingly.
-* `jobAttempt`: The job attempt identifier -- this option allows submitting jobs to re-process the same dataset.
-The request name will be changed accordingly.
 * `globalTag`: The global tag for processing this dataset.

-With the exception of the `jobAttempt` option, all of these can be found on the Data Aggregation System (DAS) with the appropriate query.
+All of these can be found on the Data Aggregation System (DAS) with the appropriate query.
 For example, here we would search `dataset=/Muon0/Run2025B-ZMu-PromptReco-v1/RAW-RECO` and hit the "show" button next to the listed dataset.

 **NOTE**: Once you've configured this new section, go to the `section` option in the `DEFAULT` section and change the value to the name of your newly created section.